-The plugin I’m going to show you has the ability to scan internal links (the ones pointing to your own pages) and external links (the ones pointing to other websites).
-You should be most concerned about internal links – sending people to pages that don’t exist creates a terrible impression and a poor user experience.
+The plugin I’m going to show scans internal links (the ones pointing to your own pages) and external links (the ones pointing to other websites).
+You should be most concerned about internal links – sending people to pages that don’t exist creates a poor user experience.

-Sadly, the plugin I’m going to show you doesn’t have the ability to automatically run scheduled checks.
+The plugin I’m using can’t run scheduled checks.
 So this is something you have to do manually.

-Before I explain how to use the plugin, let’s look at some of the ways links break.
+Before I explain how to use the plugin, let’s look at some of the reasons why links break.

 You delete a page from your website that has links pointing to it